The 7 stages of the sales cycle explained

 Having a well-managed sales cycle is important for the health of your business.
 It will give you a clear idea of where you are at each stage of the process and what challenges you will have to deal with along the way.

 Regardless of the product you are selling, every sale will follow a basic format.
-Rarely will a sale occur that does not involve these seven steps.
-It is important to master each of these stages and learn which areas you are weak in.
+Rarely will a sale occur that doesn’t involve these seven steps.
+It’s important to master each of these stages and learn which areas you are weak in.

 The first step is simply to find new prospects.
 This is a critical step because without prospects you will have no one to sell your product to.
 Sometimes your company will give you a list of leads to work with but often you will be responsible for finding them yourself.